 Laura runs the UK PMDD Support group and is co-founder of Vicious Cycle: Making PMDD Visible project.
 She suffered for 17 years before diagnosis and is underwent THBO in October 2017.
 She is passionate about raising awareness of PMDD and the standards of care for sufferers.

-"Being part of the Gia Allemand Foundation I hope to ensure than no person suffers from PMDD alone.
+"Being part of IAPMD I hope to ensure that no person suffers from PMDD alone.
 I hope to work to bring PMDD into the mainstream and make sufferers aware of the support that is available to them through this organization."